-***ALL SESSIONS ARE POSTPONED UNTIL FURTHER NOTICE DUE TO CORONAVIRUS***
+***ALL SESSIONS ARE SUSPENDED UNTIL FURTHER NOTICE DUE TO CORONAVIRUS***

 Ballers Football Academy Procedure for Health and Safety